MEB - Topic 3

 - Explore the specific and functional diversity of prokaryotes (and associated viruses)

 - Comprehend the biological processes that allow these extremophiles to live at the limits of life

 Our methodological approaches are multidisciplinary, ranging from biogeochemistry to (meta) genomics.
 These approaches are developed during sampling campaigns under in-situ conditions, in the laboratory by using cultures of model study organisms, or in silico during the bioinformatic analysis of NGS sequencing data.

 Response of sulfate-reducing bacteria to the hydrostatic pressure

-We study the mechanisms of adaptation to hydrostatic pressure of sulfate-reducing microorganisms (e.g., Desulfovibrio sp.)
-Isolated from deep marine environments (ie, hydrothermal vents, wood falls).
-We are working on determining their ability to grow at different pressures, using culture systems in hyperbaric conditions (up to 40 MPa).
-We are using global approaches as genomics, proteomics, and transcriptomics to identify the factors of this adaptation.
-In addition, biochemical, enzymatic and molecular genetic techniques allow us to study more specifically some of these factors.
+We study the hydrostatic-pressure adaptation mechanisms of sulfate-reducing microorganisms (e.g., Desulfovibrio sp.) that are isolated from deep marine environments (i.e., hydrothermal vents and wood falls).
+We are working on determining their ability to grow at different pressures by using culture systems in hyperbaric conditions (up to 40 MPa).
+We are using global approaches such as genomics, proteomics, and transcriptomics to identify the factors of this adaptation.
+In addition, biochemical, enzymatic and molecular genetic techniques enable us to study some of these factors in more detail.